Sense of Place Training

 2. Experiencing Walden Today

-: Participants then engage with Walden Pond through both sensory experience and story, modeling how place itself becomes a teacher.
+Participants engage with their surroundings through sensory experience and story, modeling how place itself becomes a teacher.

 3. Translating Experience into Teaching Practice

-explore a sequence of reflective activities they can bring to the classroom, including Finding the Thoreau in You—Erica’s popular worksheet to explore personal place connections through Thoreau’s themes.
+Educators explore a sequence of reflective activities they can bring to the classroom, including Finding the Thoreau in You—Erica’s worksheet for exploring personal place connections through Thoreau’s writing and themes.

 Extremely relevant, easily adaptable, and usable.”